ashuftw/working-notes/content/Literature/231206 Steps to solve a PDE.md

+---
+title: Steps to solve a PDE
+draft: false
+tags:
+date: 2023-12-06
+---

 ### 1. Discretization of  the PDE
 - **Analytical Problem**
 $$
 \Delta u=f
 $$
 Note: $f$ is the source term.
 - **Discrete Problem**
 $$
 \mathbf{A u}=\mathbf{f}
 $$
 Note: $\mathbf A$ is the finite dimensional representation of $\Delta$ and includes the boundary condition.
 ### 2. Find Approximate solution
 - A problem suited algorithm needs to be chosen to compute.
 $$
 \mathbf{u}=\mathbf{A}^{-1} \mathbf{f}
 $$
 ### 3. Evaluate the solution $u$
 - $\mathbf u$ is plotted.